twilson63/notify/readme.md

 # Notify

 A notification service.
 This application creates a publish and subscribe notification service.
+It is simple to use, when you have the service up and running, you post your subscribers with their contact info into the channel that you want them to be notified for.
+Then you add the notification publish post to your application.
+When you application publishes a json object with a title and msg for a particular channel, Notify will contact each subscriber of that channel.

 ## Features